STRONG SWIMMERS. CONFIDENT KIDS.

 • 12 years+, Teens & Adults: Swim Basics to Swim Stroke are Stages 1-6

 In Swim Starters, infants and toddlers are joined by their parents in the water.
-They learn how to be comfortable and do fun, confidence-building activities that get them ready to learn to swim.
-Parents learn about water safety, drowning prevention, and the importance of supervision.
+They learn to be comfortable in the water and develop swim readiness skills through fun and confidence building experiences, while parents learn about water safety, drowning prevention, and the importance of supervision.

 • Stage A – Water Discovery: Students are introduced to the aquatic environment and encouraged to enjoy the water.
 Move to Stage B when you can respond to verbal cues and jump on land and you are at least 2 years old.